ShreyaPrasad1209/ShreyaPrasad1209/README.md

 ⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow 😪

-✍🏻 I regularly write technical blogs - [Dev.to](https://dev.to/shreyapd06).
-Currently creating a blog series to simplify Angular concepts!

 <br>